 Twin's Tower is complicated terrain with a very steep and heavily crevassed descent from North Twin and then a very exposed snow climb on a narrow arete to the summit - but with enough snow it's not too bad.

 West Twin is certainly not simple terrain, given the massive cornices overhanging the entire route and the fact that you're on a severe avalanche slope with full exposure to the sun.
-There is also a 'schrund to negotiate on the east face.
+There is also a bergschrund to negotiate that seems to split the entire east face.

 South Twin is complex in different ways depending on snow cover.
-With lots of snow, it's easier to gain the summit ridge but there are cornice issues to the summit.
+With lots of snow, it's easier to gain the summit ridge but then there are cornice issues to the summit.
 With little snow cover (like we had), it's tougher to gain the ridge but an easier walk to the summit with little or no cornice issues.
 With no snow cover it's an easy ice climb but obviously the hazards of crevasses increases.